-To clear the crash diagnostic data stored locally from the file system on the device, go to
+To clear the crash diagnostic data stored locally from the file system on the device, navigate to

 edge://crashes and select the Clear all button.

 To turn off crash diagnostic data collection on Windows 10, open Start > Settings > Privacy and select Diagnostics & feedback.
-For versions of Microsoft Edge on all other platforms, go to
+For versions of Microsoft Edge on all other platforms, navigate to

-edge://settings/privacy and turn off the Improve Microsoft products by sending crash reports and data about how you use the browser, websites you visit, and crash reports setting.
+edge://settings/privacy and turn off the Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports setting.
 The diagnostic data collection feature may also be turned off for enterprises through group policies managed by your organization.

 Microsoft Edge Developer Tools provide tools for website debugging and testing.
 To access Developer Tools, open Settings and more (...) > More tools and select Developer tools.
 When you turn on certain features in Developer Tools, Microsoft Edge requests modules from Microsoft servers and download them to your device.
 The request for the modules sent is over a secure HTTPS connection and contains a non-unique identifier representing the version of Microsoft Edge being used.
 Specific experiences that require the remote download include 3D View and the Elements tool Accessibility pane.
 Webhint integration requires a remote module that is automatically requested when Developer Tools is opened.

-In addition, Microsoft Edge collects a set of required diagnostic data necessary to keep the product up to date, secure and performing properly.
-The required diagnostic data includes device connectivity, configuration information about the current data collection consent setting, app version, and installation state.
-You may only turn the setting off with group policies managed by your organization.
-For more information about diagnostic data in your organization, see Configure Windows diagnostic data in your organization and Microsoft Edge diagnostic data group policy.
+Microsoft Edge collects a set of required diagnostic data that's necessary to keep the product secure, up to date, and performing properly.
+The required diagnostic data includes data such as device connectivity, configuration information, software setup, and inventory data.
+Microsoft uses this required diagnostic data to troubleshoot issues and keep Microsoft products and services reliable, secure, and operating normally.
+For more information about diagnostic data on managed devices, navigate to Configure Windows diagnostic data in your organization and Microsoft Edge diagnostic data group policy.

-edge://settings/privacy and turn off the Improve Microsoft products by sending data about how you use the browser, websites you visit, and crash reports setting.
-The reset ID functionality may be different for devices managed with group policies set by your organization.
+edge://settings/privacy and turn off the Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports setting.
+The reset (ID) functionality may be different for devices managed with group policies set by your organization.

-If you're using Windows 10 version 1803 (April 2018 Update) or later, to view product data shared with Microsoft in the Diagnostic Data Viewer, navigate to Start > Settings > Privacy > Diagnostics & feedback and under View diagnostic data select Open Diagnostic Data Viewer.
+If you're using Windows 10 version 1803 (April 2018 Update) or later, to view product data shared with Microsoft in the Diagnostic Data Viewer, navigate to Start > Settings > Privacy > Diagnostics & feedback and select Open Diagnostic Data Viewer under View diagnostic data.

-For other platforms or versions of Windows 10 version 1803 and earlier to view the diagnostic data, go to
+For other platforms or versions of Windows 10 version 1803 and earlier, navigate to

-edge://data-viewer.
-To view the data that is periodically sent to Microsoft since the last time the viewer was opened, go to
+edge://data-viewer to view diagnostic data.
+To view the data that's periodically sent to Microsoft since the last time the viewer was opened, navigate to

 edge://data-viewer.
 To see what data has been sent to Microsoft for your specific session, refresh the viewer.
 The data used to populate